-A day off is a great excuse for some time in the kitchen (after you've paid your respects to the diggers, of course!), so tighten those apron strings, Urban Listers, because we have an Anzac biscuit recipe from Brisbane's own baking maestro Jocelyn Hancock.
+A day off is a great excuse for some time in the kitchen (after you've paid your respects to the diggers, of course!), so tighten those apron strings, Urban Listers, because we have an ANZAC biscuit recipe from Queensland's own baking icon, Jocelyn Hancock.
 These biscuits are easy peasy to make, and come out deliciously crunchy.

-Notably, Anzac biscuits don't require eggs.
-During the first world war, this helped the oaty, syruppy biscuit favourite to be shipped without spoiling.
-And while we'd never tell you what to do, we think these bikkies are best enjoyed with a cup of tea.
+Notably, ANZAC biscuits don't require eggs.
+During the first World War, this helped the oaty, syruppy biscuit favourite to be shipped without spoiling.
+And while we'd never tell you what to do, we think these biccies are best enjoyed with a cup of tea.

 125 grams butter

 Oven 150 degrees celcius

 Melt the butter and syrup over a low heat, then add boiling water mixed with the bicarb soda.
 Pour the liquid into the combined dry ingredients and mix well.

 Drop teaspoons of mixture onto baking trays lined with baking paper.
 Allow space on either side for spreading during cooking.
 Because no one likes stuck together ANZAC busicuts...

 Bake for 20 minutes then leave to cool on trays.
 If you manage to not gorge on your spoils, store the remaining biscuits in an airtight container (once cool).